IvoSorokins/symphony-orchestra-inventory/README.md

 # Symphony Orchestra Inventory

 ## Overview
-This project helps Symphony Orchestra to handle their instruments inventory, instruments.Instrument have to be assigned to musicians
+This project helps Symphony Orchestra to handle their instruments inventory, Instrument have to be assigned to musicians

 ## Structure
  - `Instrument` interface